tm-LBenson/AWS-Slides/_hands_on/2024-1-5-section-8-lesson-3-hands-on.md

 - **Permissions Tab**: Examine the permissions automatically associated with your Lambda function.
 This includes permissions for CloudWatch, which logs all function invocations.

-#### Conclusion

-This hands-on experience with AWS Lambda demonstrates the power and simplicity of serverless computing.
-You've seen how to deploy and monitor a simple function, which forms the basis for more complex applications.
-For the AWS exam, understanding the basic functionality and configuration of Lambda is essential.
-If you decide to pursue the AWS Developer Associate certification, deeper knowledge of Lambda will be important.

 ---